 Pathway 3: If neither of Pathways 1 nor 2 can be met, a farmer needs to obtain a resource consent for intensive winter grazing activities.

+The regulations went into effect on 1 November 2022 (not 1 May 2022 as previously scheduled).
 Those planning IWG operations for the 2023 season will need to become familiar with the new intensive winter grazing regulations and requirements.
 Existing use rights will not be available for the 2023 season and practices will need to be adjusted to comply with the new regulations.